 6. Honesty is the best policy

-We want to be able to help you as best as we can, which is why it’s vital that you declare any pre-existing medical conditions when buying your policy, even if you’re required to pay an additional premium to cover your conditions.
+We want to be able to help you as best as we can, which is why it’s vital you are honest when we ask you about your health.

 If you don’t tell us about your pre-existing medical conditions, you put yourself at risk if those conditions cause you to seek medical care overseas.
 This can result in hefty medical bills, especially in countries like the USA where even a simple check-up can cost a small fortune.